 Independent audit firms prepare independent reports in areas of forensic accounting or fraud examination.

-In forensic accounting, a party to dispute before forensic accountant to provide accounting explanations supported by proofs and documents to substantiate their viewpoint,
+In forensic accounting, a party to dispute before a forensic accountant to provide accounting explanations supported by proofs and documents to substantiate their viewpoint,

 which the forensic accountant may not consider.
 However, when such reports are presented, the forensic accountant may consider forming their opinion.